Australia prioritizes reducing emissions and cheaper EVs

 Bowen described the increase as one of the biggest emissions spikes in 15 years and blamed the previous government’s inaction during nine years in office.

-Factors that caused the increase included a 4% rise in transport emissions as pandemic travel restrictions eased and 4.2% more agricultural emissions as rain ended years of drought across large swathes of southeast Australia..7 Manufacturing Stocks That Will Overcome Current Difficulties
+Factors that caused the increase included a 4% rise in transport emissions as pandemic travel restrictions eased and 4.2% more agricultural emissions as rain ended years of drought across large swathes of southeast Australia..7 Travel Stocks That Will Benefit as Covid Restrictions End

 .